-At our 2019 Annual Meeting of Stockholders, the Company's stockholders approved the compensation of our NEOs (on an advisory basis) by approximately 99% of total votes cast.
-We believe this high approval rating indicates that our stockholders were in agreement with the direction of our Executive Compensation Committee ("Compensation Committee") of setting competitive compensation arrangements based on criterion believed to be both in line with the goals of our stockholders and at levels that are reasonable in relation to the Company's performance and size.
+At our 2020 Annual Meeting of Stockholders, the Company's stockholders approved the compensation of our NEOs (on an advisory basis) by approximately 97% of total votes cast.
+We believe this high approval rating indicates that our stockholders were in agreement with the direction of our Compensation Committee of setting competitive compensation arrangements based on criterion believed to be both in line with the goals of our stockholders and at levels that are reasonable in relation to the Company's performance and size.
 At our 2017 Annual Meeting of Stockholders, the Company's stockholders indicated, on an advisory vote basis, that they preferred that we hold Say on Pay votes on an annual basis (a say on frequency vote is required to be held at least once every six years).
 This Proposal No. 3 represents this year's Say on Pay vote.

-For a comprehensive description of our executive compensation program, philosophy and objectives, including the specific elements of executive compensation that comprised the program in 2019, please refer to the Compensation Discussion and Analysis section of this proxy statement.
-The Summary Compensation Table and other executive compensation tables (and accompanying narrative disclosures) that follow it, beginning on page 37, provide additional information about the compensation that we paid to our NEOs in 2019.
+For a comprehensive description of our executive compensation program, philosophy and objectives, including the specific elements of executive compensation that comprised the program in 2020, please refer to the Compensation Discussion and Analysis section of this proxy statement.
+The Summary Compensation Table and other executive compensation tables (and accompanying narrative disclosures) that follow it, beginning on page 40, provide additional information about the compensation that we paid to our NEOs in 2020.
 As described in the Compensation Discussion and Analysis, our executive compensation program is designed to drive and reward superior performance both annually and over the long term while simultaneously striving to be externally competitive.

-During 2019, through the combined efforts of our NEOs, Meritage was successful in generating year-over-year increases in all of our key operating metrics while also implementing operational changes to support our strategic pivot to focus primarily on entry-level and first move-up buyers (dollars in thousands):
+Despite the gravity of the COVID-19 pandemic in 2020, through the combined efforts of our NEOs, Meritage was successful in setting new operational and financial records during 2020, culminating in our all-time highest annual sales orders and home closings, and in turn our best average absorption pace since 2005.
+Meritage generated year-over-year increases in all of our key operating metrics (dollars in thousands):

-2019 2018 % Change Home Closing Units 9,267 8,531 8.6% Home Closing Revenue \$ 3,604,629 \$ 3,474,712 3.7% Home Order Units 9,616 8,089 18.9% Home Order Value \$ 3,683,502 \$ 3,240,091 13.7% Backlog Units at period end 2,782 2,433 14.3% Backlog Value at period end \$ 1,098,158 \$ 1,015,918 8.1% Earnings Before Income Taxes \$ 302,945 \$ 283,254 7.0% Diluted Earnings per Common Share \$ 6.42 \$ 5.58 15.1%
+2020 2019 Change Home Closing Units 11,834 9,267 27.7% Home Closing Revenue \$ 4,464,389 \$ 3,604,629 23.9% Home Order Units 13,724 9,616 42.7% Home Order Value \$ 5,174,938 \$ 3,683,502 40.5% Backlog Units at period end 4,672 2,782 67.9% Backlog Value at period end \$ 1,812,547 \$ 1,098,158 65.1% Home Closing Gross Margin 22.0 % 18.9 % 310 bps Earnings Before Income Taxes \$ 533,566 \$ 302,945 76.1% Diluted Earnings per Common Share \$ 11.00 \$ 6.42 71.3%

-The Compensation Committee continually evaluates the compensation packages for our NEOs and adjusts them as conditions warrant, including setting performance targets for both cash and equity awards, some of which have been forfeited in years where performance targets were not met.
+The Compensation Committee continually evaluates the compensation packages for our NEOs and adjusts them as conditions warrant, including setting performance targets for both cash and equity awards, some of which have been forfeited in previous years where performance targets were not met.
 The Compensation Committee engages an external compensation consultant annually regarding the design of our executive compensation program.
 The Company has implemented prudent and responsible compensation policies in the stockholders' interest, some of which include:

-- A substantial portion of compensation is incentive-based and is "at-risk", as discussed beginning on page 24. - Incentive compensation is balanced between cash and equity awards, as discussed beginning on page 24. - The employment agreements for our CEO and our NEOs include a provision for the clawback (or offset) of incentive bonuses to the extent any financial results are misstated as the result of the NEO's willful misconduct or gross negligence. - NEOs must comply with stock ownership requirements, as discussed on page 28. - Perquisites are limited to auto allowances and reimbursement of certain life and disability or long-term care insurance premiums, and limited other benefits as discussed on page 32.
+- · A substantial portion of compensation is incentive-based and is "at-risk", as discussed beginning on page 27. - · Incentive compensation is balanced between cash and equity awards, as discussed beginning on page 27. - The employment agreements for our CEO and our NEOs include a provision for the clawback (or offset) of incentive bonuses to the extent any financial results are misstated as the result of the NEO's willful misconduct or gross negligence. - NEOs must comply with stock ownership requirements, as discussed on page 31.